Morshok/Malicious-Discord-Bot/README.md

 If the previous steps have been followed, now is the time to open up a terminal and run "node deploy-commands".
 This is simply to register the SlashCommands to the client.
 Then run "node ." or "node index.js", the result will be the same, and enjoy exploiting your own server! :stuck_out_tongue_winking_eye:

 ___

+**Final Note: ** Images to facilitate the setup process as well as images showcasing how to use the application will be added in due time.